flamancini/ERP_habituation_2018/README.md

 # ERP_habituation
-ERP habituation modelling code and data relative to:
+ERP habituation modelling code relative to:

 Mancini F, Pepe A, Bernacchia A, Di Stefano G, Mouraux A, Iannetti GD.
 (2018) Characterising the short-term habituation of event-related evoked potentials.